 The example ESL board work below attempts to give a visual representation of the target language for this lesson.
 Most learners at this level have difficulty with word order and the verb conjugations.
 As always, use the colour-coded board text to help you think about what parts you should attempt to elicit.
 If you have competency in your students' L1, you could also have them translate some simple sentences to confirm their understanding.

 ESL classroom activities

-A fun and interactive ESL speaking activity that follows on from the board work.
-If you have used the sample board, have the students make and answer one question using this lesson's target language.
+Refer to the board work if you have used it and tell the students that they will have to make and answer one question using this lesson's target language.
 Students will ask a question to their classmate on the right until everybody has had a turn.
 You start by asking the first question.